This species prefers lowland forests with a constant source of water, and is found across most of South America.

-A single youngster is born after a gestation of 390 - 400 days (13 months).
+A single youngster is born after a gestation of around 380 days (12.5 months).
 Baby tapirs have striped and spotted coats for camouflage but they lose their patterns as they grow older.
-They can live for up to 30 years.

 - Latin Name: Tapirus terrestris